 - Data should be compliant

 It is crucial that compliance check is maintained before the carbon footprints get added on the Blockchain.
 Compliance ensures that every personal information associated with smart meters is kept secure.

 - Adding metadata

-Adding meta information like companies name, companies address, timestamp, stakeholders and more can make the generated data more structured and efficient.
+Adding meta information like companies name, address and stakeholders can make the generated data more structured and efficient.

 All the steps mentioned above can add worth to the data to be added to the Blockchain.

 The blockchain is a distributed ledger technology that can possibly eliminate the pain points of the current way of generating carbon footprints.

 We shall now discuss how could blockchain work to calculate the carbon footprints with the company’s electricity generation.